 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk
+Quantitative and Qualitative Disclosures About Market Risk.

-For a complete discussion of the Company's asset and liability management policies, as well as the potential impact of interest rate changes upon the market value of the Company's portfolio, see the "Asset/Liability Management" section of the Company's Annual Report for the year ended September 30, 2010.
+For a complete discussion of the Company's asset and liability management policies, as well as the potential impact of interest rate changes upon the market value of the Company's portfolio, see the "Asset/Liability Management" section of the Company's Annual Report on Form 10-K for the year ended September 30, 2010, filed with the Securities and Exchange Commission on December 14, 2010.

 Management recognizes that there are certain market risk factors present in the structure of the Bank's financial assets and liabilities.
 Since the Bank does not have material amounts of derivative securities, equity securities, or foreign currency positions, interest rate risk ("IRR") is the primary market risk that is inherent in the Bank's portfolio.
 On a quarterly basis, the Bank monitors the estimate of changes that would potentially occur to its net portfolio value ("NPV") of assets, liabilities, and off-balance sheet items assuming a sudden change in market interest rates.
 Management presents a NPV analysis to the Board of Directors each quarter and NPV policy limits are reviewed and approved.
-There have been no material changes in the market risk information from that provided in the Annual Report for the year ended September 30, 2010.
+There have been no material changes in the market risk information from that provided in the Annual Report on Form 10-K for the year ended September 30, 2010, filed with the Securities and Exchange Commission on December 14, 2010.

 Item 4.
-Controls and Procedures
+Controls and Procedures.

-Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of our disclosure controls and procedures, as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities and Exchange Act of 1934.
-Based on this evaluation, our principal executive officer and our principal financial officer concluded that our disclosure controls and procedures were not effective at the end of the period covered by this quarterly report.
+Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures, as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities and Exchange Act of 1934.
+Based upon and as of the date of this evaluation, our principal executive officer and our principal financial officer concluded that our disclosure controls and procedures were effective to provide reasonable assurance that information required to be disclosed by us in reports we file or submit under the Securities and Exchange Act of 1934 is (1) recorded, processed, summarized and reported within the time periods specified in Securities and Exchange Commission rules and forms, and (2) accumulated and communicated to our management, including our principal executive officer and principal financial officer, as appropriate, to allow timely decisions regarding required disclosure.